 HMBC The HMQC experiment shown on the previous page was designed to correlate protons and carbons which are connected through a one bond coupling.
-To obtain long-range protoncarbon correlations through two or three bond couplings, the Heteronuclear Multiple Bond Correlation (HMBC) experiment can be used.
+To obtain long-range protoncarbon correlations through two or three bond couplings. the Heteronuclear Multiple Bond Correlation (HMBC) experiment can be used.
 Like in the HMQC experiment the carbon signal appears along the indirect dimension, and the proton signal along the direct dimension.
-The HMBC spectrum of 1 M lidocaine in CDCl3 is shown in Figure 10, with the 1D proton and carbon spectra from Figures 1 and 7 as horizontal and vertical traces.
+The HMBC spectrum of 1 M ibuprofen in CDCl3 is shown in Figure 10, with the 1D proton and carbon spectra from Figures 1 and 7 as horizontal and vertical traces.
 The peaks in the 2D spectrum show which protons are connected to which carbons via a long-range coupling.
 The couplings between molecular positions look similar to the ones found from the COSY spectrum, but the HMQC additionally shows couplings to quaternary carbons, which are not visible in the COSY or HMQC.
-For example, there are clear multibond couplings from the protons at positions (10,11) to the carbons at positions (8,6) and (9,5), as marked in Figure 10.
-Some other couplings are marked as well.
-It is interesting to note that there is a correlation between carbons (14,15) to protons (14,15).
-This is due to three-bond coupling from 14 to 15 and vice versa (light green).
+For example, there are clear multibond couplings from the protons at positions 2 and 13 to the carbon at position 1, as marked in Figure 10.
+It is also interesting to note that there is a correlation between carbons (11,12) to protons (11,12).
+This is due to three-bond coupling from 11 to 12 and vice versa (light green).

-Figure 10: HMBC spectrum of 1 M lidocaine in CDCl3, with some of the long-range couplings marked.
+Figure 10: HMBC spectrum of 2M ibuprofen in CDCl3.

 Specifications

 • Frequency: 42.5 MHz Proton, 10.8 MHz Carbon

-• Resolution: 50% linewidth < 0.7 Hz (16 ppb)
+Resolution: 50% linewidth < 0.7 Hz (16 ppb)

-Lineshape: 0.55% linewidth < 20 Hz
+• Lineshape: 0.55% linewidth < 20 Hz

 • Dimensions: 58 x 43 x 40 cm

 · Weight: 55 kg

 Magnet: Permanent and cryogen free

-• Stray field: < 2 G all around system
+Stray field: < 2 G all around system

-Other Spinsolve products Spinsolve® for education
+Other Spinsolve products

+Spinsolve® for education

 - 1D Proton only system

 - · Budget friendly price

 - Upgradeable

-Spinsolve[®]
+Spinsolve®

-- 1H and 19F nuclei
+• 1H and 19F nuclei

+Spinsolve Carb

 - Relaxation time experiments

 - 2D COSY and JRES

 - Reaction monitoring

 "Now the students are able to acquire their own NMR spectra as well as carry out the analysis of the compounds they have made.
 This makes their undergraduate experiment more applicable to both research and industry settings and increases their enthusiasm for Chemistry."

 Professor Frances Separovic, Head of Chemistry, University of Melbourne

 Contact us now for a quote, or to arrange a demo or sample measurement.

 CONTACT INFORMATION

 For further information, please contact: sales@magritek.com

 GERMANY

 Philipsstraße 8 52068 Aachen, Germany Tel: +49 (241) 70525-6000 Fax: +49 (241) 963 1429

 NEW ZEALAND

 6 Hurring Place, Unit 3 Newlands, Wellington 6037, NZ Tel: +64 4 477 7096

 Fax: +64 4 477 7096

 UNITED STATES

 6440 Lusk Blvd (D108) San Diego, CA 92121, USA Tel: +1 (855) 667-6835 +1 (866) NMR-MTEK

 Or visit our website www.magritek.com